Indigenous peoples of the Americas: Guatemala

 Guatemala has one of the largest Indigenous populations in Central America, with approximately 43.6% of the population considering themselves Indigenous.
-The Indigenous demographic portion of Guatemala's population consists of majority Mayan groups and one Non-Mayan group.
-The Mayan language speaking portion makes up 29.7% of the population and is distributed into 23 groups namely Q’eqchi' 8.3%, K’iche 7.8%, Mam 4.4%, Kaqchikel 3%, Q'anjob'al 1.2%, Poqomchi' 1%, and Other 4%.
-The Non-Mayan group consists of the Xinca who are another set of Indigenous people making up 1.8% of the population.
-Other sources indicate that between 50% and 60% of the population could be Indigenous, because part of the Mestizo population is predominantly Indigenous.
+The Indigenous demographic portion of Guatemala's population consists of a majority of Maya groups and one non-Maya group.
+The Mayan language-speaking portion makes up 29.7% of the population and is distributed into 23 groups namely Q'eqchi' 8.3%, K'iche 7.8%, Mam 4.4%, Kaqchikel 3%, Q'anjob'al 1.2%, Poqomchi' 1%, and Other 4%.
+The non-Maya group consists of the Xinca who are another set of Indigenous people making up 1.8% of the population.
+Other sources indicate that between 50% and 60% of the population could be Indigenous because part of the Mestizo population is predominantly Indigenous.

-The Mayan tribes cover a vast geographic area throughout Central America and expanding beyond Guatemala into other countries.
-One could find vast groups of Mayan people in Boca Costa, in the Southern portions of Guatemala, as well as the Western Highlands living together in close communities.
+The Maya peoples cover a vast geographic area throughout Central America and expand beyond Guatemala into other countries.
+One could find vast groups of Maya people in Boca Costa, in the Southern portions of Guatemala, as well as the Western Highlands living together in close communities.
 Within these communities and outside of them, around 23 Indigenous languages (or Native American Indigenous languages) are spoken as a first language.
 Of these 23 languages, they only received official recognition by the Government in 2003 under the Law of National Languages.
 The Law on National Languages recognizes 23 Indigenous languages including Xinca, enforcing that public and government institutions not only translate but also provide services in said languages.
-It would provide services in Cakchiquel, Garifuna, Kekchi, Mam, Quiche and Xinca.
+It would provide services in Cakchiquel, Garifuna, Kekchi, Mam, Quiche, and Xinca.

-The Law of National Languages has been an effort to grant and protect Indigenous people rights not afforded to them previously.
+The Law of National Languages has been an effort to grant and protect Indigenous peoples' rights not afforded to them previously.
 Along with the Law of National Languages passed in 2003, in 1996 the Guatemalan Constitutional Court had ratified the ILO Convention 169 on Indigenous and Tribal Peoples.
 The ILO Convention 169 on Indigenous and Tribal Peoples, is also known as Convention 169.
 Which is the only International Law regarding Indigenous peoples that Independent countries can adopt.
-The convention, establishes that governments like Guatemala's must consult with Indigenous groups prior to any projects occurring on tribal lands.
+The convention establishes that governments like Guatemala must consult with Indigenous groups before any projects occur on tribal lands.

 Honduras

-About five percent of the population are of full-blooded Indigenous descent, but as much as 80 percent of Hondurans are mestizo or part-Indigenous with European admixture, and about ten percent are of Indigenous or African descent.
+About 5 percent of the population is of full-blooded Indigenous descent, but as much as 80 percent of Hondurans are mestizo or part-Indigenous with European admixture, and about 10 percent are of Indigenous or African descent.
 The largest concentrations of Indigenous communities in Honduras are in the westernmost areas facing Guatemala and along the coast of the Caribbean Sea, as well as on the border with Nicaragua.
-The majority of Indigenous people are Lencas, Miskitos to the east, Mayans, Pech, Sumos, and Tolupan.
+The majority of Indigenous people are Lencas, Miskitos to the east, Mayas, Pech, Sumos, and Tolupan.